-His studies in the field of Horticulture led to a close proximity to plants and the beauty they hold, and he was entrusted with the management of large estates.
-Over the last 12 years, richard has been privileged to be part of a project to create an estate garden as part of a historical National Monument Manor in the Cape to rival other well-known places.
+His studies in the field of Horticulture led to close proximity to plants and the beauty they hold, and he was entrusted with the management of large estates.
+Over the last 12 years, Richard has been privileged to be part of a project to create an estate garden as part of a historical National Monument Manor in the Cape to rival other well-known places.

 Through design, Richard tries to emulate nature and to re-create – although never to improve upon it as he does not believe that nature can be improved as nature is perfect.

 He immortalizes in bronze – "The spirit and emotion within the subject –a reflection of love, caring and character –